 UPDATED - We use a no-contact thermometer

-UPDATED - We clean pens between use and are working on a digital incident report, so that you can digitally sign them without having to use pen or paper.
+UPDATED - We clean pens between use and email incident reports, to reduce the need to use pen and paper.

 We will no longer take cash payments for tuition.
 Checks, money orders, and credit/debit/Vision cards are still acceptable.